What is clean beauty? Sustainable vs ethical fashion? Vegan vs plant based living? Find all core ethical terms explained here!

 7. Clean eating

 This term means you’re trying to avoid eating over-refined and processed foods, as well as caffeine, sugar, alcohol and other consumables that provide empty calories.
-Instead, clean eating involves consuming alternatives such as natural grains, vegetarian proteins and loads of fruit and veg.
+Instead, clean eating involves consuming alternatives such as natural grains, vegetarian proteins and loads of fruit and veg as much as possible.

-What to watch out for: This term is pretty flexible, and can apply to vegan and non-vegan diets both.
+What to watch out for: This term is pretty loose and flexible, and can apply to vegan and non-vegan diets both.

 No, this isn’t a spelling mistake!
 A veggan refers to someone who follows a normal vegan diet, but chooses to eat organic, free range eggs.
 The term first appeared when people began claiming that the normal vegan diet lacked in protein, and that eating eggs helped improve this deficiency.
 The average egg contains 13g of protein, which is 24% of the recommended daily allowance for women.

-What to watch out for: The choice to become a veggan however, depends largely upon why this diet was adopted in the first place, whether it be for ethical or health based reasons.
+What to watch out for: The choice to become a veggan however, depends largely upon why this diet was adopted in the first place, whether it was for ethical or health based reasons.

-In addition to not eating meat as a vegetarian would, vegans also avoid any products derived from animal origin, such as eggs, honey and dairy products.
+In addition to not eating meat, vegans also avoid any products derived from animal origin, such as eggs, honey and dairy products.
 Many vegans will also only use cosmetics, or wear clothes and accessories free from animal products.
 With online searches for the term ‘vegan’, rising more than 250% over the past 5 years, this lifestyle is one that will no doubt only gain in popularity!

 What to watch out for: A vegan diet isn’t necessarily always a healthier option.
 As with any diet, it depends on what you eat.
 For example, eating cakes, donuts and vegan burgers all day and washing them down with a Coke is just as bad for you as eating the non-vegan versions!
 Not all vegan fashion is planet friendly, either.
 See Vegan Fashion below for details.